Global Settings

 You can use wild cards as part of the point name.
 This lets you specify multiple tags without listing them individually.
 For details about how to do this, refer to Wildcards and Performance Optimization.

-For a user to write a new value to a critical point, the following two conditions must be met:
+For a user to write a new value to a critical point, two conditions must be met:

-1. The user must be granted rights to the point via his or her user configuration or via one of the explicit groups he or she belongs to.
+- The user must be granted rights to the point via his or her user configuration or through one of the explicit groups he or she belongs to.
 (Rights cannot be granted from the default group).

-2. The user must have logged in within the past Time window for interacting with critical objects period (configured on the Policy tab of Global Settings).
-If condition 1 is met, but not condition 2, the client application, such as GraphWorX64, opens a security login dialog box, requiring the user to log in again and satisfy condition 2.
+- The user must have logged in within the past Time window for interacting with critical objects period (configured on the Global Settings Policy tab).
+If condition 1 is met, but not condition 2, the client application, such as GraphWorX™64, opens a security login dialog, requiring the user to log in again to satisfy condition 2.

 Critical Alarms Tab